PE21000 - Partial Exemption principles: attribution

 Intention, change of intention and wasted costs

-As any entitlement to deduct arises when VAT is incurred, it is the business’s intention at that point that determines how it should be attributed.
-If that intention is subsequently frustrated so that the costs are wasted and put to no use in the business then there is no change to this initial entitlement.
+As any entitlement to deduct arises when VAT is incurred, it is the business' intention at that point that determines how it should be attributed.
+If that intention is subsequently frustrated so that the costs are wasted and put to no use in the business, then there is no change to this initial entitlement.
 If, however, costs are put to another use within the business then the clawback and payback rules may apply.
-These are fully explained in PE61000 - Changes in intention or use.
+These are fully explained in PE61000.
+If the change in intention happens within a partial exemption longer period, then that change must be reflected in the longer period adjustment.